edkreuk/FMD_FRAMEWORK/FMD_FRAMEWORK_DEPLOYMENT.md

 **Domain settings**

-Define the name for the Main Domain, and you can add 1 or mire sub domains
+Define the name for the Integration Domain, and you can add 1 or more business domains.

 ```python
 create_domains=  True                               # If you do not have a Fabric Admin role, you need to set this option to False.
 For domain creation the Fabric Admin role is needed